JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_20260210.md

 Case 4 is if one assumes a 2% decrease in TAV in each future year.

 The reader will note that the Effective Levy Rate (column D) does not change between any of the cases.
-And the amount in dollars (taxes to collect, column I) in each future year that the owner of the example property has the same escalating amounts in each case.
+And the amount in dollars (taxes to collect, column I) in each future year that the owner of the example property will pay has the same escalating amounts in each case.
 Only the District's Estimated Levy Rate changes between the different cases.

 The next example is from the Northshore SD in King County.
 The Northshore SD is running a bond - the largest bond in the state for this election.
 See Figure 4 for the LVP description.